thedevdojo/refine/README.md

 ### Step 2: Load the Chrome Extension

+Download the code from this repo and put the `extension` folder somewhere permanent on your computer.
+This could be your Documents folder or a folder in your home directory.

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in top-right corner)
 3. Click "Load unpacked"
-4. Navigate to `vendor/devdojo/refine/extension` in your Laravel project
+4. Navigate to the **extension**** folder you saved to your computer
 5. Select the folder and click "Open"

-### Step 3: Add Icons (Optional)

-The extension requires three icon files in `vendor/devdojo/refine/extension/icons/`:
-- `icon16.png` (16x16 pixels)
-- `icon48.png` (48x48 pixels)
-- `icon128.png` (128x128 pixels)

-You can create simple placeholder icons using any image editor, or generate them online.

-### Step 4: Verify Installation
+### Step 3: Verify Installation

 1. Start your Laravel development server (`php artisan serve` or Valet/Herd)
 2. Visit any page in your application